alyssajohnsonunofficial/Justice-Centered-Data-Design/src/01-Learning-JS/08-load-data.md

 Observable Framework also provides us with the ability to preload and preprocess larger data sets with data loaders.

-Data loaders helps us widdle larger data sets down to smaller sizes before the page loads on the user (client) side for better performance and easier comprehension.
+Data loaders helps us wittle larger data sets down to smaller sizes before the page loads on the user (client) side for better performance and easier comprehension.
 However, we can't really learn how to use them quite yet, since it involves coding with the data and data formats.
 So, for now, just know that we will learn about this option later.

 If you wish to read about them, see Observable Framework's "[Data loaders](https://observablehq.com/framework/data-loaders)" page.